QWO CELLULITE TREATMENT BEFORE & AFTERS

 Cellfina for dimpling cellulite

-So in terms of true dimpling cellulite and the kind of best existing treatment right now is Cellfina, which is a minimally invasive procedure, which when performed for the right patient by an expert practitioner, you can really get some nice results.
-And this is something that could be done under straight local anesthesia with a minimal downtime.
+Qwo is at present Dr. Smith’s favorite treatment for most cases of true dimpling cellulite.
+However, in cases that exceed the maximum number of treatable dimples per side (twelve), Cellfina may be a good option.
+Cellfina is a minimally invasive procedure, which when performed for the right patient by an expert practitioner, can achieve excellent results.
+Cellfina can be performed under straight local anesthesia with a minimal downtime.

 Cellfina is essentially a very well controlled form of a much older technique called subcision.
-And that’s where a sharp needle is used to make tiny punctures in the skin and then disrupt the fibrous septae that are pulling down on the skin causing dimples.
-So Cellfina can actually have its results augmented with fat transfer.
-And we’ve talked about fat transfer, fat grafting in an earlier episode, but essentially this is where we harvest fat from one area of the body and then deposit it in the treatment area to smooth things out and also to improve the soft tissue and skin quality by virtue of the adipose-derived stem cells that are present in fat grafts.
+In this technique, a sharp needle is used to make tiny punctures in the skin and then disrupt the fibrous septae that are pulling down on the skin causing dimples.
+Cellfina can also have its results augmented with fat transfer.
+Fat transfer, or fat grafting, involves the harvest of fat from one area of the body to then deposit it in the treatment area.
+This smooths out the region and also improves the soft tissue and skin quality by virtue of the adipose-derived stem cells that are present in fat grafts.

 BodyTite for wavy cellulite